Wayne Jenkins: Legacy and impact

 The exposure of the GTTF's crimes profoundly impacted the Baltimore Police Department and the city's criminal justice system.
 Thousands of cases involving the officers were called into question, leading to the dismissal of numerous convictions.
 The scandal also prompted widespread calls for reform within the BPD, including increased oversight of plainclothes units and the creation of a Corruption Investigation Unit.

 The public and judicial fallout from the scandal, including the dramatic changes within the BPD and the judicial system, reflects the severe consequences of corruption that went unchecked for years.
 The comprehensive reform efforts undertaken by the city to restore trust in the police are part of the long-lasting impact of Jenkins' actions.

 In popular culture

 Jenkins and the GTTF's story have been the subject of significant media coverage and dramatization.
-The HBO miniseries We Own This City, based on the book by The Baltimore Sun reporter Justin Fenton, focuses on the corruption within the GTTF, with Jenkins, played by actor Jon Bernthal as the central figure.
+The HBO miniseries We Own This City, based on the book by The Baltimore Sun reporter Justin Fenton, focuses on the corruption within the GTTF, with a fictionalized portrayal of Jenkins, played by actor Jon Bernthal as the central figure.